diydan/virtualclassroomclient/RESTAPI.md

-cancelled | boolean | Flag for if the class is cancelled or not cancelled_by | string | The id of the user that cancelled the class company_slug | string | Company name formatted to create a searchable string description | string | Your description of the class start | datetime | The scheduled start time / date of the class end | datetime | The scheduled end time / date of the class max_participants | number | The maximum amount of allowed participants per class
+cancelled | boolean | Flag for if the class is cancelled or not cancelled_by | string | The id of the user that cancelled the class company_slug | string | Company name formatted to create a searchable string description | string | Your text description of the class start | datetime | The scheduled start time / date of the class end | datetime | The scheduled end time / date of the class max_participants | number | The maximum amount of allowed participants per class